woocommerce/woocommerce-ios/README.md

   - We use a few tools to help with development.
 To install or update the required dependencies, run the follow command on the command line: `bundle exec pod install`
   - In some cases, you may also have to: `bundle install`
 - Open the project by double clicking on `WooCommerce.xcworkspace` file, or launching Xcode and choose File > Open and browse to `WooCommerce.xcworkspace`

+#### Credentials for external contributors
+In order to login to WordPress.com using the app:
+1. Create a WordPress.com account at https://wordpress.com/start/user (if you don't already have one).
+2. Create an application at https://developer.wordpress.com/apps/.
+Set "Redirect URLs"= https://localhost and "Type" = Native and click "Create" then "Update".
+3. Copy the Client ID and Client Secret from the OAuth Information.
+Build the app
+4. Navigate to WooCommerce/DerivedSources/ApiCredentials.swift
+5. fill in the dotcomAppId with the Client ID
+6. fill in the dotcomSecret with the Client Secret
+7. run the app

 #### SwiftLint